 Manufacturing and Production

-Shredders prepare materials for separation technologies such as magnetic sorting, air classification, and screening.
+Shredders prepare materials for sorting processes such as magnetic separation and screening.

 Construction and Demolition

-Bulky materials like wood, plastics, and insulation materials are reduced for easier transport and processing.
+Bulky materials like wood and insulation are reduced for easier transport and processing.

 Electronics Processing

-Industrial shredding supports secure breakdown of electronic components for material separation and recovery.
+Shredding enables secure breakdown of electronic components for material recovery.

 Trend AreaDescriptionIndustry Impact